Reese-Thurman/reese-thurman.github.io/README.md

 # Reese Thurman - Computer Science ePortfolio

-This repository contains the source code and assets for my **CS 499 Computer Science Capstone** at **Southern New Hampshire University**.
+This repository contains the source code and assets for my **CS 499 Computer Science Capstone Project** at **Southern New Hampshire University**.
 It demonstrates my growth as a software engineer through the development of *The Banking Game*, a Python-based financial simulation project.

 ---